OctopusSamples/SpaceCloner/docs/ParameterReference.md

 - `ChildProjectsToSync` - The list of projects to sync the deployment process with.
 Uses the same wild card matching as the other filters.
 Can match to 1 to N number of projects.

 ## Options

+The values for these options are either `True`, `False` or `null`.
+Null will cause the default parameter to be used.

 - OverwriteExistingCustomStepTemplates` - Indicates if existing custom step templates (not community step templates) should be overwritten.
 Useful when you make a change to a step template you want to move over to another instance.
-Possible values are `true` or `false`.
 Defaults to `false`.
 - OverwriteExistingLifecyclesPhases` - Indicates you want to overwrite the phases on existing lifecycles.
 This is useful when you have an updated lifecycle you want applied to applied to another space/instance.
 You would want to leave this to false if the destination lifecycle has different phases.
-Possible values are `true` or `false`.
 Defaults to `false`.
 - OverwriteExistingVariables` - Indicates if all existing variables (except sensitive variables) should be overwritten.
-Possible values are `true` or `false`.
 Defaults to `false`.
 - CloneProjectRunbooks` - Indicates if project runbooks should be cloned or should be skipped.
 This is useful when you just want a quick copy of a project and the variables, but not the runbooks.
-Possible values are `true` or `false`.
 Defaults to `true`.
+- CloneTeamUserRoleScoping - Indicates if the space teams should have their scoping cloned.
+Will use the same teams based on parameter `SpaceTeamsToClone`.
+Defaults to `false`.
 - AddAdditionalVariableValuesOnExistingVariableSets` - Indicates a variable on the destination should only have one value.
 You would have multiple values if you were scoping variables.
-Possible values are `true` or `false`.
 Defaults to `false`.

 ## AddAdditionalVariableValuesOnExistingVariableSets further detail